Susan Creek Campground

 In spring and fall, salmon and steelhead trout come upriver to spawn, providing good fishing opportunities.
 Fishing on this stretch of the river is limited to fly-fishing only.
 The river also attracts swimmers and whitewater rafters and kayakers.

 The campground is built on a loop with 29 separate sites.
-You will have access to amenities including multiple spigots for drinking water, flush restrooms, hot showers (closed until further notice), horseshoe pits, nature trails, an emergency phone, and an amphitheater where Bureau of Land Management staff present educational programs on weekend evenings in July and August.
+You will have access to amenities including multiple spigots for drinking water, flush restrooms, horseshoe pits (currently closed), nature trails, an emergency phone, and an amphitheater where Bureau of Land Management staff present educational programs on weekend evenings in July and August.

 Natural FeaturesSusan Creek is on the western edge of the Cascade Mountains, set along the famous North Umpqua River.
 You will be treated to sounds of the rushing river as it weaves its way through volcanic bedrock. majestic fir, cedar, and hemlock trees dominate the mountainous region.